indigo-dc/oidc-agent/gitbook/oidc-gen.md

 The flag can also be used if multiple flows should be tried, but in a different order than the default one.
 To do so provide the option multiple times with one value per option in the desired order.

-## Edit an existing account configuration
-If you want to edit an existing configuration, you can do so by running ```oidc-gen -m <shortname>``` where ```<shortname>``` is the short name for that configuration.

-## oidc-gen and oidc-add
-oidc-gen will also add the generated configuration to the agent.
-So you don't have to run oidc-add afterwards.
-However, if you want to load an existing configuration don't use oidc-gen for it; oidc-add is your friend.